yuriipalam/zookeeper-website/README.md

 limitations under the License.
 -->

-# Apache HBase Website
+# Apache ZooKeeper Website

-The official website for Apache HBase, built with modern web technologies to provide a fast, accessible, and maintainable web presence.
+The official website for Apache ZooKeeper, built with modern web technologies to provide a fast, accessible, and maintainable web presence.

 ---